Location

 Many good dry flies tied as mergers of the BWO or parachute style are always a good choice for the rising marbles.
 The famous Branko Killer pattern is a must-have, and you will have the unique opportunity to buy it from its creator and hear his story.

-Sculpin imitations are always a good choice as they are a big marble favourite food choice.
-Other bigger streamers in olive, white and grey colours up to 16cm in length can be successfully used.
+Sculpin imitations are always a good choice as they are a big marble favourite food.
+Other bigger streamers in olive, white, and grey colours up to 16 cm in length can be successfully used.

 Tactic and Strategy